Skip advert

 Advertisement - Article continues below

 If you can sacrifice a little ride comfort, and value driving dynamics more, the Vitara is a fine crossover that's quite car-like to drive.
 The Vitara’s hybrid-only line-up provides strong efficiency, with the 1.4 Boosterjet mild-hybrid engine in particular giving decent performance.
 Add in respectable finance deals, a responsive and agile chassis for the class, plus a generous safety kit list, and the Vitara looks to be a decent all-rounder.
-However, its refinement lags way behind the class best as does its dated-looking interior – especially considering that the range-topping model costs over £30,000.
+However, its refinement lags way behind the class best as does its dated-looking interior – especially considering that the range-topping model costs nearly £31,000.

 Suzuki Vitara SZ5: long-term test

-In 2016, Our creative director, Darren Wilson, spent 10 months behind the wheel of a fully loaded SZ5 model.
+In 2016, our creative director, Darren Wilson, spent 10 months behind the wheel of a fully loaded SZ5 model.
 His car came with the highly economical diesel engine that was available at the time, providing frugal motoring for 8,000 miles.

 That being said, he did find that engine noisy and agricultural.
 He also found that the interior quality wasn’t up to the class standard, and did, in fact, have some issues with loose trim during his ownership.